-After the dissertation prospectus has been submitted, the oral defense completed, and all follow-up done, the student must submit the Results of the Doctoral Dissertation Proposal/Prospectus form, with committee signatures to the BMI Graduate Coordinator to be entered officially with Graduate College.
+After the dissertation prospectus has been submitted, the oral defense completed, and all follow-up done, the student must submit the Results of the Doctoral Dissertation Proposal/Prospectus form, with committee signatures to the BMI Graduate Support Coordinator to be entered officially on the iPOS.

-Failure of the doctoral dissertation prospectus defense is considered final unless the supervisory committee and the head of the academic unit recommend, and the Vice Provost for Graduate College approve a second proposal defense.
+Failure of the doctoral dissertation prospectus defense is considered final unless the supervisory committee and the head of the academic unit recommend, and the Vice Provost for Graduate College Revised July 2020 23 approve a second proposal defense.
 If a petition is approved, the student must submit the new prospectus by the end of six months (the six months start from the date that the first doctoral dissertation proposal defense was held).
-If the academic unit does not grant the student permission to retake the proposal defense, or if the student fails to pass the retake of the proposal defense, Graduate College may withdraw the student from the degree program.
+If the academic unit does not grant the student permission to retake the proposal defense, or if the student fails to pass the retake of the proposal defense, the Graduate College may withdraw the student from the degree program.